Where to Find Cooked Porkchop in Minecraft

 Best Way to Get Cooked Porkchop

-The most efficient method is straightforward — cook Raw Porkchop in a Furnace, Smoker, or Campfire.
+Nothing clever is needed for Cooked Porkchop, and the method is straightforward: cook Raw Porkchop in a Furnace, Smoker, or Campfire.
 Same food value as Cooked Beef: 8 hunger and 12.8 saturation.
 Fire Aspect swords cook the pork automatically on kill.
-Since this comes from a mob, the Looting enchantment on your sword raises the drop rate, and building or finding a dedicated spawn area turns a one-off kill into a renewable farm.
-Worth noting on the version side: Hoglin porkchop drops added in 1.16 (Nether Update).
+Since Cooked Porkchop comes off a mob, the Looting enchantment on your sword raises both the chance and the number that drop, and building or finding a spawn area of your own turns it into a renewable supply rather than a one-off kill.
+Cooked Porkchop comes with a footnote on the version side: Hoglin porkchop drops added in 1.16 (Nether Update).
 As a food source, Cooked Porkchop is worth setting up a renewable supply of so you are never caught with an empty hunger bar far from home.

 All Methods